joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

  9. **Select** the **performance** and **redundancy** to match your requirements and click **Next: Advanced**
 10. ![](/uploads/create-a-storage-account-microsoft-azure.png)
 11. You can **leave** most **settings** here as **default**, the application executable will need to be able to be accessed directly, make sure the **Minimum TLS** is at least **1.2**.
-12. You don't need hierarchical namespace etc, unselect 'Allow cross-tenant replication' unless this is a feature you use.
+12. You don't need hierarchical namespace etc, unselect '_Allow cross-tenant replication'_ unless this is a feature you use.
 13. ![](/uploads/create-a-storage-account-advanced-microsoft-azure.png)
 14. Click **Review + Create** to skip to the last blade, most defaults are fine, but if you wanted to adjust the blob retainment and soft delete settings, go to the Data Protection tab, set them, then review your configuration and select **Create**.
+15. Go back to your storage account and click **Configuration**
+16. Make sure: Allow storage account key access is: **Enabled**, if it is not select Enabled and click **Save**.

 #### Setup Azure Compute Gallery